OmarMiniesy/Notes/JavaScript/NodeJs/Modules.md

 mod.<variable_in_imported_module>();
 ```

->If exported as function only.
+- If exported as function only:
 ```JavaScript
 const mod = require('./<path>')